RedisLabs/redislabs-docs/content/modules/redisgears/_index.md

 ## Getting Started with RedisGears

 RedisGears is implemented by a Redis module.
 To use RedisGears, you'll need to make sure that your Redis deployment has the module installed.
 [Redis Cloud](https://redislabs.com/redis-enterprise-cloud/) and [Redis Enterprise](https://docs.redislabs.com/latest/rs/) both support the module natively.
-If you're running Redis Enterprise on-premises, see the [RedisGears installation docs]({{< relref "/modules/redisgears/redisgears-installation.md" >}}) for all the relevant details.

 If you're running open source Redis, you'll also need to [install the module](https://oss.redislabs.com/redisgears/quickstart.html) before using it.